mdsameersakib/mdsameersakib/README.md

 ## About Me
 - 👋 Hi, I am known by the name "Sameer Sakib" and I'm a student.
-I am now pursuing a BS in Computer Science and Engineering at BRAC University.
+I am now pursuing a Bachelor's in Computer Science at BRAC University.
 I anticipate graduating in the year 2026.

 - 👀 My passions lie in the realms of coming up with novel solutions to challenges and developing fresh ideas.
 Also a freelance event planner for eSports tournaments.